 Fractured Tooth: Call your dentist immediately.
-Maintain a soft diet, avoid extreme temperatures of food and liquid and avoid the tooth when eating.
+Maintain a soft diet, avoid extreme temperatures of food and liquid, and avoid using the tooth when eating.

-Fractured Jaw: If you are unable to move your jaw normally, or you received a blow and you are concerned that you may have fractured your jaw, go to an emergency room immediately.
+Fractured Jaw: If you are unable to move your jaw normally or if you are concerned that you may have fractured your jaw, go to an emergency room immediately.